rapidspeciation/biodiversity_genomics_course/exercises/00_login_cecc.md

 ## Upload and download data

-To upload a file or folder to the cluster use the -J flag to jump across the login node to the university cluster:
+To upload a file or folder from your local computer to the cluster use the -J flag to jump across the login node to the university cluster:

 scp -r -J user@servername file_to_upload user@servername2:absolute_path/to/directory/

 You might have to add your password twice.

+Make sure you are in your local computer!

 ```bash